How to Start a Shopify Store: Step-by-Step Guide

 - Work on the content.
 Content marketing is one of the best ways you can promote your store.
 Work on your blog and see people come and buy things from you.
 It is a great way to boost traffic, spread awareness, and convert leads.

 - Use apps offered by Shopify.
-As Shopify has plenty of apps that you can use to boost your sales, you can use the features they offer to upgrade your store and create more purchases.
-Use tools for marketing and see how your sales grow.
+As Shopify has lots of apps that you can use to boost your sales, you can use the features they offer to upgrade your store and create more purchases.

 - Create ads to boost sales.
 You can target and retarget your audience with online advertising reminding them about your store.
 Facebook and Google Ads provide you with top-notch services that can bring you lots of new and loyal visitors.